• Skip to primary navigation

 So now, when I catch myself starting to worry—which is often—I try to sit down and make a plan.
 And then I take that plan, file it away, and stop thinking about it.

 That’s it.
-I don’t need to worry about that scenario anymore, because I have a plan.
+I don’t need to worry about that scenario anymore because I have a plan.

-So next time you find yourself in one of those cycles of worry, remember what Shantideva said.
+Next time you find yourself in one of those cycles of worry, remember what Shantideva said.
 Action is a strategy, worry is not.
 So make a plan, put it away for safekeeping, and get back to work.

 -Carl